-School.
-Kraaifontein. in This year Riyaadh 2009 is in his first year of studies towards a BSc degree at Stellenbosch University.
+School, Kraaifontein, in 2009.
+This year Riyaadh is in his first year of studies towards a BSc degree at Stellenbosch University.

 No other ASSA or SAAO-ASSA scholarships were awarded.
 In 2011 the ASSA Scholarship and three SAAO-ASSA Scholarships (each worth R5 000) will be available.
 The closing date for applications is 14 January 2011.
-More info about the scholarships is at http://assa.saao.ac.za/html/ 25 scholarship.html his BSc degree with distinctions from the University of Pretoria at the end of 2009, and this year has been accepted into the studying for his BSc (Hons) degree.
-He is joined by Mpati Ramatsoku, who held the SAAO-ASSA
+More info about the scholarships is at http://assa.saao.ac.za/html/ 25 scholarship.html his BSc degree with distinctions from the ASSA Scholarship in 2005, continues University of Pretoria at the end of 2009, and this year has been accepted into the is joined by Mpati Ramatsoku, who held the SAAO-ASSA Scholarship in 2007 and 2008, and who completed her BSc at UCT in 2009.
+She is also in the NASSP at UCT and is also studying for her BSc (Hons) this year.